-The decrease in the amortization of deferred acquisition costs were due to higher refunding activity in prior years.
+The decreases in the amortization of deferred acquisition costs for the three and six months ended June 30, 2020 when compared with the same periods of 2019 were due to decreases in refunding activity in the current year.
 When an insured obligation refunds, we accelerate any remaining deferred acquisition costs associated with the policy covering the refunded insured obligation.
-We did not defer a material amount of policy acquisition costs during the first quarters of 2020 or 2019.
+We did not defer a material amount of policy acquisition costs during the first half of 2020 or 2019.